United States Electoral College

 Supporters argue that it requires presidential candidates to have broad appeal across the country to win, while critics argue that it is not representative of the popular will of the nation.
 (Note: The constitutional convention of 1787 had rejected presidential selection by direct popular vote.
 That being the case, election mechanics based on an electoral college were devised to render selection of the president independent of both state legislatures and the national legislature.)
+Public opinion polling has found that about two-thirds of Americans support replacing the Electoral College with a national popular vote.

 Procedure

 The New York electoral college delegation voting for Benjamin Harrison for president.
 In the 1888 election, Harrison became one of the five presidents elected without winning the popular vote.

 Article II, Section 1, Clause 2 of the United States Constitution directs each state to appoint a number of electors equal to that state's congressional delegation (the number of members of the House of Representatives plus two senators).
 The same clause empowers each state legislature to determine the manner by which that state's electors are chosen but prohibits federal office holders from being named electors.
 Following the national presidential election day on Tuesday after the first Monday in November, each state, and the federal district, selects its electors according to its laws.
 After a popular election, the states identify and record their appointed electors in a Certificate of Ascertainment, and those appointed electors then meet in their respective jurisdictions and produce a Certificate of Vote for their candidate; both certificates are then sent to Congress to be opened and counted.

 In 48 of the 50 states, state laws mandate that the winner of the plurality of the statewide popular vote receives all of that state's electoral votes.
 In Maine and Nebraska, two electoral votes are assigned in this manner, while the remaining electoral votes are allocated based on the plurality of votes in each of their congressional districts.
 The federal district, Washington, D.C., allocates its 3 electoral votes to the winner of its single district election.
-States generally require electors to pledge to vote for that state's winning ticket; to prevent electors from being faithless electors, most states have adopted various laws to enforce the electors' pledge.
+States generally require electors to pledge to vote for that state's winning ticket; to prevent electors from becoming faithless electors, most states have adopted various laws to enforce the electors' pledge.